thinhnoz1/page-dewrap-api/README.md

     To run test: make tests

-    To run application: make run
+    To run application: make run or python manage.py run

     To run all commands at once : make all

 Make sure to run the initial migration commands to update the database.